 If you have a current account, your bank may agree to let you use an extra amount of money when you have no money in your account.
 This is called an overdraft.

-An overdraft is an extra amount of money that your bank or building society allows you to use even when you have nothing left in your current account.
-The bank agrees to loan you a certain amount for a short time, and you can go on spending up to that limit.
+The bank agrees to loan you a certain amount for a time and you can continue spending up to that limit.
 You will have to pay back what you spend from your overdraft, plus interest.
 Interest rates on an overdraft can be high, but you only pay interest on the amount you use.

-- How much overdraft you get, if any, usually depends on how well you have managed your account in the past.
-For example, the bank will check whether you pay your bills regularly or pay off your credit card debt every month.
-If you have a bad credit history, you may find it difficult to obtain an overdraft.
+There will be a limit to the amount of the overdraft.
+How much of an overdraft you get, if any, usually depends on how well you have managed your account in the past.
+For example, the bank will check whether you pay your bills regularly and pay off your credit card debt every month.
+If you have a bad credit history, you may find it difficult to get an overdraft.

 What if I can’t pay back an overdraft?

-- Many banks charge a fee for setting up an overdraft and an annual fee (called a renewal fee) for keeping it.
+Many banks charge a fee for setting up an overdraft and an annual fee (called a renewal fee) for continuing it.

 How to apply

 Contact your bank or building society to apply for an overdraft.
 You may be able to apply online, by phone, or by filling out a printed application form.